kylehovey/turing-basins-julia/readme.md

 This version of the project runs multiple trials given different stochastic initial conditions, then re-runs UMAP clustering to see what structure emerges.
 The output of the data pipeline here is a JSON file that can be put into [the explorer](http://kylehovey.github.io/automata-nebula-explorer/index.html) if you clone the project and run it locally.

+## Running Project Locally

+For generating data or graphics, I use the Julia REPL. `cd` into this project, fire up `julia` then type `]` to get to the package prompt.
+Type `activate .` to activate the project, then hit backspace to return to the Julia REPL.
+Open up `main.jl` in your IDE of choice and go to the bottom of the file.
+I have some example functions down there that I used to generate data and graphics.

+Data and graphics will all output in the `generated` directory with unique generated paths that include metadata about what was generated in the path.
+Maybe in the future all of these functions and metadata could be command line arguments or a TUI, and the output metadata could be YAML.
+For now, this provides enough utility for me while also allowing me to edit the functionality of the methods easily at the same time.

+**Note:** When generating data, make sure to start up Julia with multiple threads as the REPL defaults to only one thread.
+You can do this with invoking the REPL with the argument `julia --threads=8` (change thread count to whatever works for your system).

 ## Data Pipeline

 ```mermaid